developer9508/docker-image-hardener-action/README.md

 ---

-## ☕ Sponsor or Hire
+## 🤝 Sponsor or Collaborate

-Like this action?
+Using this action in production?
-Use it in production?
+Need enterprise-grade security tooling or custom GitHub Actions?
 Want custom DevSecOps tools built for your team?

-> Let’s collaborate.
+> I'm open to collaborations on open-source, DevSecOps, or CI/CD tooling.
-> Reach out via GitHub or [LinkedIn](https://www.linkedin.com/in/bharat-maheshwari-824bb5147)
+> For consulting or enterprise integrations, feel free to connect on [LinkedIn](https://www.linkedin.com/in/bharat-maheshwari-824bb5147) or open an issue.